digitalrebar/provision/doc/arch/runner-state.rst

     8: bootenv:local
     9: stage:complete

-This workflow will wipe the disks of a system, then install centos 7,  install a runner into the image, finish the install, reboot, and the get marked complete by the runner in newly booted os.
+This workflow will wipe the disks of a system, then install centos 7,  install a runner into the image, finish the install, reboot, and then get marked complete by the runner in newly booted os.
 In this case,

   #. the first stage sets the bootenv to sledgehammer (if we are there, it is fine nothing happens).
 If drpcli sees this as a change, it will attempt to kexec or reboot the node into that bootenv.
   # In our case of a discovered node, the system is sitting in sledgehammer so nothing happens.
 The runner and DRP move through task list cleaning the disks until the bootenv change to centos-7-install.